Isaac Gompertz: Early life and family

-Isaac Gompertz was born into a Jewish family in Middlesex, in 1774.
+Isaac Gompertz was born into a Jewish family in Middlesex in 1774.
 He was one of at least 15 children of Solomon Barent Gompertz, a London diamond merchant, and his second wife, Leah Deborah Cohen.
 His brothers included the animal rights activist and inventor Lewis Gompertz and the mathematician and actuary Benjamin Gompertz.
 He later composed epitaphs for his brother Barent and for Lewis' wife.

+Being Jewish, he was not allowed to attend university.

 Writing

-Gompertz published several poems including "The Modern Antique", "Time, or Light and Shade", and "Devon".
+Gompertz published three books of poetry The Modern Antique, Time, or Light and Shade, and Devon.
 The latter was published under the name J. Gompertz.

-His works drew positive notice from Leigh Hunt and were reported favorably in the contemporary press.
-Writers of the period compared his work to that of Dryden, Pope, Addison and Gray; Alexander Jamieson was among those who made such comparisons.

 Personal life and death

 Gompertz married Charlotte Florence Wattier on 3 December 1818 at St Mary's Church, Ealing.
 They had three sons.

-Gompertz died at his home in Ebury Street, London, on 25 February 1856, at the age of 82.
+Gompertz died at his home in Ebury Street, London, on 25 February 1856, aged 82.
 He was buried at Brompton Cemetery.

+Reception

+Gompertz's works drew positive notice from Leigh Hunt and were reported favourably in the contemporary press.
+Writers of the period, such as Alexander Jamieson, compared his work to that of Dryden, Pope, Addison and Gray.